matkv/matkv.github.io/Flutter.md

 Private classes should start with an underscore "_".

-## Reactive framework
+## Flutter Architecture

+A Flutter app is just a **tree of widgets**.

+It runs from one codebase on both platforms, but when needed we can run different parts of code for each platform.

 In Flutter, a view is built as an immutable tree of widgets.
 Widgets are the foundation of Flutter apps.
 A widget is a description of part of a user interface. **Nearly everything in Flutter is a widget.**

+There are root widgets that have child wigets.

 There are no separate files for layout,customization or text alignment.
 It is all defined in the Flutter widget.